 So what happens when he is working on being open and available but keeps getting responses from his partner that shows him it’s not safe to open up?
 He retreats and is even less likely to open up again.

-I see this happen a lot in relationships; and every time he tries to make himself emotionally available only to get shut down unconsciously by his partner, it reinforces the belief that sharing is not helpful or safe for him.
+I see this happen a lot in relationships; and every time someone tries to make themselves emotionally available only to get shut down unconsciously by his or her partner, it reinforces the belief that sharing is not helpful or safe.

-For someone to open up in a relationship it requires a receptive, supportive, and open space, that means both people need to be cultivating this growth, personally, individually, and within the relationship.
+For someone to open up in a relationship it requires a receptive, supportive, and open space.
+Both partners need to be cultivating growth in the relationship, personally and individually.

 I have often heard people talk about how their partners shut down, but when I watch this at play, it’s not one-sided, often the person has an unconscious reaction to their partners openness.